-GetFeedback for Web’s feedback can be installed on your site through Google Tag Manager (GTM).
+You can install GetFeedback Digital features on your site through Google Tag Manager (GTM).

-You will need three things in order to implement the button on your website through GTM:
+You'll need 3 things to implement the button on your website through GTM:

 After installing the GetFeedback for Web tag with GTM, you will be able to control the feedback buttons, forms, and surveys in your GetFeedback Digital account.